GauSyu/secnum/README.md

 ## Usage

-One can simply use `\setsecnum{1.1.1}` to set the section numbering format as `arabic.arabic.arabic` and depth to be 3.
+One can simply use `\setsecnum{A,i.1}` to set the section numbering format as `Alph` for the sections, `roman` for the subsections and `roman.arabic` for the subsubsections and the secnumdepth and tocdepth will be 3.

+If one want to set the tocdepth manually, there is an option `tocdep` for it.

+One may notice that the comma `,` plays a special role in the numbering format: for deep levels, the numbering before the comma are hided.

 ## Installation